RBS to cut ties with cluster bomb firms

-LONDON Royal Bank of Scotland (RBS.L) is to stop doing business with companies involved in the manufacture of cluster bombs, following pressure from human rights organisations who have campaigned to ban them.
+LONDON, Sept 1 Royal Bank of Scotland is to stop doing business with companies involved in the manufacture of cluster bombs, following pressure from human rights organisations who have campaigned to ban them.

 "The effects of cluster bombs are utterly horrific and so many RBS customers were outraged to find their bank was in any way involved in funding companies implicated in their production," said Amnesty International director Oliver Sprague.